Fire Department Mission Statement

 Lt.
 Jonathon Richardson –

-Jonathon joined the department as a Volunteer in 2008.
-Jonathon was promoted to lieutenant in 2012 and again during the restructuring of the department in 2020.
+Jonathon joined the department as a Volunteer in 2007.
+Jonathon was promoted to Lieutenant in 2012 and again during the restructuring of the department in 2020.
 Since joining the department he has obtained his Firefighter 2, Paramedic, National Incident Management System Certified, CPR & First-aid Instructor, Fire & EMS Instructor, Fire Inspector and Rope Rescue certifications.

 Lt.
 Anthony Welker –

 Plymouth Township currently has 18 Part-time firefighters on its roster and is always looking for great candidates to add to its ranks!
-These Part-Time Firefighter’s are Required to be certificated to the Firefighter/EMT/Advanced or Firefighter/Paramedic Levels.
+These Part-Time Firefighters are Required to be certificated to the Firefighter/EMT/Advanced or Firefighter/Paramedic Levels.
 Minimum qualifications for our Part-time positions are a valid State of Ohio drivers license and a State of Ohio Firefighter 1 and EMT-Basic Certification.
-Continuing Education for Firefighter and EMS Certifications is provided during employment.
 Flexible eight and sixteen hour shifts are available, seven days a week from 7am-11pm.

 Pay rates are:

-Plymouth Township currently has 8 Paid-Per Call “Volunteer” firefighter and EMTs on its roster and is always looking for great candidates to add to its ranks!
-The Paid-Per-Call “Volunteer” Firefighter’s are required to be certified to the Firefighter and/or EMT/Advanced and/or Paramedic levels.
-Minimum qualifications are that you must have a valid driver’s license and a minimum of State of Ohio Volunteer Firefighter and/or EMT/Advanced and/or Paramedic Certification, or be able to obtain one of the above certifications within 12 months of employment.
+Plymouth Township currently has 8 Paid-Per Call “Volunteer” firefighters and EMTs on its roster and is always looking for great candidates to add to its ranks!
+The Paid-Per-Call “Volunteer” Firefighters are required to be certified to any of the State of Ohio Firefighter levels and/or EMT/Advanced and/or Paramedic levels.
+Minimum qualifications are that you must have a valid driver’s license and a minimum of State of Ohio Volunteer Firefighter and/or EMT-Basic Certification, or be able to obtain one of these within 12 months of employment.
 Candidate must reside within a seven-mile radius of the fire station.
-Continuing Education for Firefighter and EMS Certifications will be provided during employment.
-The Paid-Per-Call Position is used to cover for second out 911 calls while the Part-time duty crew may already be out on a 911 call; respond to emergencies that require additional personnel to assist the duty crew, such as major medical, fires, crashes, and rescues calls; and to cover all calls during the night time hours when the station is not manned with part-time personnel.
+The Paid-Per-Call Position is used to cover for second out 911 calls and respond to emergencies that require additional personnel to assist the Part-time duty crew, such as at major medical, fires, motor vehicle crashes, and rescues calls; and to cover all calls during the night time hours when the station is not manned with part-time personnel.
 The Paid-Per-Call employee will be required to be available/sign up for an agreed number of minimum hours per month.

 Applications to Join the Department are available at: